Damage to your eyes

 High blood pressure emergencies

-High blood pressure is typically a chronic condition that gradually causes damage over the years.
-In some cases, though, blood pressure rises so quickly and severely that it becomes a medical emergency requiring immediate treatment, often with hospitalization.
+High blood pressure is usually a chronic condition that gradually causes damage over the years.
+But sometimes blood pressure rises so quickly and severely that it becomes a medical emergency requiring immediate treatment, often with hospitalization.

 In these situations, high blood pressure can cause:

-- Problems with your brain, marked by memory loss, personality changes, trouble concentrating, irritability or progressive loss of consciousness (encephalopathy)
+- Memory loss, personality changes, trouble concentrating, irritability or progressive loss of consciousness

 - Severe damage to your body's main artery (aortic dissection)